 From the 1920s lorries began collecting cream from farms, and in the 1950s tanker collection of whole milk started.
 Many small dairy factories closed, and large plants such as the New Zealand Co-operative Dairy Company factory at Te Rapa, Hamilton, opened.

 Intensive farming in Waikato has led to serious environmental damage.
-Nutrients from fertilisers and animal waste have seeped into waterways, encouraging growth of weeds and toxic algae.
+Nutrients from fertilisers and animal waste have seeped into waterways, encouraging the growth of weeds and toxic algae.
 Stock have compacted soil, causing contaminated water to pond and run off into streams and lakes.
 Reducing pollution while maintaining farm profitability is a major challenge for the 21st century.

-On hill country and in districts distant from dairy factories, sheep and cattle farming proved more profitable.
+On hill country and in districts distant from dairy factories, sheep and cattle farming was more profitable.
 In 2012 there were approximately 245,000 beef cattle and over 570,000 sheep, 6.5% and just under 2% of the national totals respectively.
 Deer, goat and pig farming were also significant.

 From the 1950s Waikato thoroughbred horse studs, particularly those located between Hamilton and Cambridge, established a reputation for breeding champions.
 The notable staying power of these horses was attributed to high-quality Waikato pastures.
 Famous stud stallion Sir Tristram and double Olympic equestrian event winner Charisma both came from Waikato studs.